 1. My gluten free Spritz cookies recipe is great because you need just a few simple ingredients.

-2. I tested these cookies with several gluten free flour blends to make sure you have success with this recipe.
+2. I tested these cookies with several gluten-free flour blends to ensure you succeed with this recipe.

 3. Because the cookies are small, they bake quickly in about 7 minutes.